 Varnishing a painting is tricky.
 If you are unsure about what kind of varnish to use, or how to apply it, have a professional do it.
 This can be a good picture framer, a better-quality art gallery, or an art conservationist.
 I recommend reading the varnish section of Ralph Mayer's book, The Artist's Handbook of Materials and Techniques, which gives a comprehensive description of varnishes and how to use them.
+There are advantages and disadvantages to each type of varnish.
 As far as varnishing acrylic paintings, I am not familiar with this, and I would recommend consulting Mayer's book, or asking a qualified art supply store person, or a manufacturer of acrylic paints what the best varnishing method is for their paint.

 Illustration 1: Sable/Sablette Brushes - From the Utrecht catalog, from left to right: Two sable brights; two sable rounds; one sablette (part sable, part synthetic) filbert.